Career advising services

-All alumni (regardless of graduation date) are welcome to use our online services, including BroncoJOBS powered by Handshake, to apply for job postings.
+All alumni (regardless of graduation date) are welcome to use our online services, including Handshake, to apply for job postings.
 Alumni may also attend our career fairs and download our career development guides.

 Students and alumni can receive career advising during:

-- A pre-scheduled appointment (30 or 50-minutes) with a career development specialist
+- A pre-scheduled appointment (30 minutes) with a career development specialist

-*Note: Due to the decrease in student traffic, there are no drop-in hours during summer II.
+*Note: Due to the decrease in student traffic, there are no drop-in hours during the summer I or summer II semesters.
 A career advising appointment can be scheduled by visiting the Zhang Career Center (3020 Schneider Hall) or by calling the front desk at (269) 387-2711.